 Unified or Seller-Specific Product Listings?

-Before we get into specifics, let’s first distinguish between the two listing types:
+Before we get into specific tips for eCommerce success, let’s first distinguish between the two listing types:

 - Unified Product Listings: once a listing is created by a seller or the channel’s merchandising team, various sellers can compete for the sale on that product listing if multiple vendors offer that specific product